dotnet/dotnet-docker/.mar/portal/README.monitor-base.portal.md

 These images are intended to satisfy the most common use cases of .NET developers.

 Our Alpine and Ubuntu Chiseled images are focused on size.
-These images do not and will not include `icu` or `tzdata`, meaning that these images only work iwth apps that are configured for [globalization-invariant mode](https://learn.microsoft.com/dotnet/core/runtime-config/globalization).
+These images do not include `icu` or `tzdata`, meaning that these images only work with apps that are configured for [globalization-invariant mode](https://learn.microsoft.com/dotnet/core/runtime-config/globalization).
 Apps that require globalization support can use the `extra` image variant of the [dotnet/runtime-deps](https://mcr.microsoft.com/product/dotnet/runtime-deps/about) images.

-Example tags:
-- `8.0-bookworm-slim`
-- `6.0-jammy`
-- `7.0-alpine3.18-arm64v8`

 ## Support